vertica/spark-connector/README.md

 * Segmentation.
 We can use the way that Vertica segments data to inform our operations.
 * Ability to use other technology as an intermediary for data transfer.
 This is necessary for maximizing performance of parallel loads.

 This connector is built as a JAR file to be sourced in your spark application.
+This is accessible through [maven central](https://repo1.maven.org/maven2/com/vertica/spark/vertica-spark/) or you can build the JAR yourself with sbt assembly.

 The connector relies on a distributed filesystem, such as HDFS, to act as a bridge between Spark and Vertica.
 This is done to allow for maximum performance at high scale.

 ![Overview](img/Overview.png?raw=true "")

-## Alpha Disclaimer

-This is an alpha version of this connector.
-Not ready for production use.
-The purpose of this alpha release is to gather feedback and iterate.

-There is no current artifact release.
-You can build a jar with instructions in the [Contribution Guide](CONTRIBUTING.md).

-Once you have a JAR, you can use it as desired in your spark applications.
-If you are basing such an application on one of our SBT-based examples programs, make a lib/ directory in the project root, and put the JAR there.

 ## Getting Started